Top 7 Benefits of Nootropics: Cognition, Alertness, Memory

 You know how muscles atrophy when not in use?
 So does our brain, hence why it’s important to learn a new skill, new instrument, or even practice some brain games that enhance memory.
 But what about nootropics?

-• Acetyl-L-Carnitine may improve cognitive performance by improving mitochondrial function, enhancing cholinergic activity, and supporting synaptic function.
+- Acetyl-L-Carnitine may improve cognitive performance by improving mitochondrial function, enhancing cholinergic activity, and supporting synaptic function.
 (30)

-• N-Acetylcysteine which acts as a glutathione precursor, exerts neuroprotective effects by acting anti-inflammatory, thus reducing oxidative damage.
+- N-acetylcysteine which acts as a glutathione precursor, exerts neuroprotective effects by acting anti-inflammatory, thus reducing oxidative damage.
 (31)

-• Resveratrol, another powerful component in longevity seems to improve blood flow in the brain and even exert some neuroprotective activity.
+- Resveratrol, another powerful component in longevity seems to improve blood flow in the brain and even exert some neuroprotective activity.
 Such include reduction of inflammatory and increase of anti-inflammatory factors.
 (32) (33)

 Low levels of Omega 3 FA’s are associated with poor memory and emotional imbalances.
-It’s logical since DHA and EPA provide structural integrity for the nervous system, which help support cognitive function and potentially ward off or slow down age-related cognitive decline.
+It’s logical since DHA and EPA provide structural integrity for the nervous system, which helps support cognitive function and potentially ward off or slow down age-related cognitive decline.
 (32)

 Conclusion

 Neuroprotection is about reducing excessive inflammation and oxidative stress in the brain.
-Some nootropics that exert potent antioxidant-like effects may help slow down cognitive decline, keep our brain plastic and enhance cholinergic activity
+Some nootropics that exert potent antioxidant-like effects may help slow down cognitive decline, keep our brain plastic, and enhance cholinergic activity

 Aid in Relaxation, Sleep, and Calmness

 Sleep is the most powerful natural regeneration process.
 Different neurotransmitters in the brain affect how fast we can fall asleep and how deep and regenerative that sleep will be.
-Increased stressors, anxiety, and hyperactivation can distract this.
+Increased stressors, anxiety, and hyperactivation can distract from this.

 Many sleep-enhancing nootropics like Magnesium, (33) L-theanine (34), and GABA (35) work to enhance GABA levels in the brain, which helps us feel relaxed, calm, and fall asleep.
 That’s Gamma-aminobutyric acid, an inhibitory neurotransmitter.

 L-theanine improves sleep by reducing how much glutamate (which is excitatory) binds in the brain.
-It helps improve calmness, alertness and slows down the brain’s activity.
+It helps improve calmness, and alertness and slows down the brain’s activity.
 (34)

 Magnesium supplementation has proved effective in elderly people, as it increased sleep time and efficiency, serum levels of melatonin, and reduced both cortisol and the time it took to fall asleep.
 (33) I mean, that’s quite a lot for a mineral, isn’t it?
 Impressive Mg, keep it up!